Kids Internet Safety, Computer monitoring

 Criminals take that information and then they use it to steal your identity.
 Money or credit is usually what they are after.
 They will apply for credit cards under that assumed name and then they profit from it by obtaining the credit, the money, anything.
 That is identity theft.
 Identity theft is where a person takes personal identifying information from another.

 The Internet is revolutionizing our world, and with its escalating role in our economy and society in general, criminals have more opportunities to steal peoples hard earned dollars and create trouble for anyone with a name and a Social Security number.
 Identity theft is a bigger threat now than ever before.
 It is the fastest growing crime nationwide.
-The good news is that you can now monitor your credit report for free.
+The good news is that you can now monitor your FICO® credit report.

 It gets even worse.
 The newest thing, according to the FBI, is the crooks are taking the identities of children.
 They take that child's name and identifying information and obtain credit under that name with a different date of birth and then max out credit cards and things of that nature.
 The child's family doesn't even know about it until the first time that child applies for credit, usually for college loans.
 It's destroyed before the kid even gets started.
 They are unscrupulous Identity Thieves.